What we do

 Is it free for engineers?

 Always.
 The board, the CV check, and the pool cost engineers nothing.
-Companies pay us, and only when a hire happens.
-Never the people we represent.
+Companies pay us, never the people we represent.

 How do you reach out without spamming?

-We only contact an engineer when a specific, recently-funded role fits what they told us they want, and we ask before any name moves toward a company.
-No mass blasts, no shopping you around.
+We only contact an engineer when a specific role fits what they told us they want, and we ask before any name moves toward a company.
+No mass blasts, no scraping, no shopping you around.